Updated: 28th April 2021

 Many of the claims about the use of bee pollen in weight loss, are about the replacement of nutrients in the diet, rather than a claim that you can lose weight with bee pollen.

-But there are probably cheaper ways to do this, with every day foods, which may also be rich in anti-oxidants, vitamins, minerals and so on (check out my link Bee Pollen Benefits, as it compares the nutritional content of bee pollen with ordinary foods).
+But there are probably cheaper ways to do this, with every day foods, which may also be rich in anti-oxidants, vitamins, minerals and so on (check out my link Bee Pollen Benefits, as it compares the nutritional content of bee pollen with ordinary foods, cheaply and widely available).

 brings me to my next point: with regard to bee pollen & weight